APPLY TODAY

 About the Authors

-Sam Simon is an IICRC Master Fire & Water Restorer with over 40 years of experience in residential and commercial disaster restoration.
-He co-authored the book RESTORE: A Complete Guide to Protecting Your Home As Your Most Valuable Asset, available on Amazon.
+Sam Simon is an IICRC Master Fire & Water Restorer with over 40 years of restoration expertise.
+He is the co-author of RESTORE: A Complete Guide to Protecting Your Home As Your Most Valuable Asset, available on Amazon.

-Nasutsa Mabwa, CEO of ServiceMaster Restoration By Simons, specializes in trauma-informed restoration and leads field operations with OSHA compliance and empathy.
+Nasutsa Mabwa, CEO of ServiceMaster Restoration By Simons, specializes in trauma-informed cleaning and ensures every project meets OSHA and IICRC standards.

 Services We Provide